akpark/Datafy/README.md

 ##Usage

-Datify is easy to use.
+Datify is very easy to use.
 Simply require the 'datify.rb' file in your project.
 Extend the 'SQLObject' class on a model.
 Then, use any of the methods above!